electricimp/vscode/README.md

 ## Extension Commands List ##

-This extension contributes the following commands:
+This Extension contributes the following commands:

 * `imp: Auth User Password`: Create authorization file with access token in the selected workspace directory.
 * `imp: New Project`: Create configuration file and source code files in the selected workspace directory.